 The Santa Rosa Marathon starts on South A Street at Fire Hydrant #54 adjacent to oak studded Juilliard Park.
-The course snakes 1.8 miles through the city streets in the heart of downtown Santa Rosa before entering the Prince Memorial Greenway for a 5.5 mile trek that gently meanders along the paved path next to all the beauty surrounding the Santa Rosa Creek.
+The course snakes 2.5 miles through the city streets in the heart of downtown Santa Rosa before entering the Prince Memorial Greenway for a 5.5 mile flat trek that gently meanders along the paved path next to all the beauty surrounding the Santa Rosa Creek.

-During this section runners will cross three picturesque rustic trestle bridges spanning the waterway dotted with wildlife (snowy egrets and great white herons), and pass three sprawling vineyards, deep green flowing corn fields, a horse ranch and a milk dairy.
+During this flat section runners will cross three picturesque rustic trestle bridges spanning the waterway dotted with wildlife (snowy egrets and great white herons), and pass three sprawling vineyards, deep green flowing corn fields, a horse ranch and a milk dairy.

 Visit Google maps for a birds-eye view and pre-run the event using the street level icon.